-Hormones are chemicals produced by different glands and tissues, which are part of the endocrine system.
+Hormones are chemicals produced by different glands and tissues, forming a part of the endocrine system.

-Hormones are delivered to all of the tissues and organs found in the body throughout the bloodstream.
-They are giving messages to the organs and tell them what to do and when to do it.
+Hormones travel to all of the body’s tissues and organs through the bloodstream.
+They give messages to these organs, letting them know what function to perform and when to do it.

-They are responsible for regulating a lot of processes that happen in the body.
-Hormones regulate appetite and metabolism, sleep cycles, heart rate, sexual function, general mood and stress levels, and body temperature.
-Women may experience imbalances in insulin, cortisol, thyroxin, androgens, estrogen and progesterone levels, etc.
+Hormones help regulate a lot of processes in the body.
+Hormones manage appetite and metabolism, sleep cycles, heart rate, sexual function, general mood and stress levels, and body temperature.
+Because they affect so many functions, imbalances in certain hormones can lead to uncomfortable symptoms.

-There is a wide range of symptoms that can trigger and signal female hormone imbalance.
+A range of symptoms can result from female hormone imbalance.
 Hormonal imbalance symptoms depend on which hormones or glands are not working properly.

-Some of the most common hormonal conditions that are affecting women cause the following nine main symptoms:
+Some of the most common hormonal conditions in women cause the following symptoms:

 Excessive weight gain

-Imbalances in hormone levels are associated with weight gain and difficulties with losing weight.
-High levels of estrogen, cortisol, and insulin and low levels of thyroxin can put on extra belly fat.
+Fluctuating hormone levels are associated with weight gain and difficulty losing weight.
+High levels of estrogen, cortisol, and insulin and low levels of thyroxine can lead to extra belly fat.

 Decreased sex drive

-Every person is tired from time to time.
-But if you feel constantly tired, you might have problems with your thyroid gland.
-Constant fatigue is related to an imbalance of the thyroid hormone thyroxin.
-Also, hormonal imbalance causes a lack of sleep and more stress, which lead to increased fatigue.
+We all experience fatigue from time to time.
+But if you feel constantly tired, you might have an issue with your thyroid gland.
+Constant fatigue is related to problems with the thyroid hormone thyroxine.
+Also, a hormonal imbalance can cause a lack of sleep and more stress, leading to increased fatigue.

-Hormonal imbalance may be the exact reason why you have acne before your period.
-Hormonal changes trigger acne and make the skin worse.
-High levels of androgens (testosterone) is associated with acne problems.
+A hormonal imbalance may explain acne that appears before your period.
+Hormonal changes trigger acne and can worsen skin concerns.
+High levels of androgens like testosterone are associated with acne problems.

-Sex hormones (especially estrogens) affect the microflora in the gut as well as GI tract functioning in general.
-This can be the reason why you may experience bowel discomfort, abdominal pain, bloating, constipation or diarrhea and nausea before or during menses.
+Sex hormones (especially estrogen) affect the microflora in the gut, which alters GI tract functioning.
+This can lead to bowel discomfort, abdominal pain, bloating, constipation or diarrhea, and nausea before or during menses.

-And these can also explain why women are more prone to IBS (Irritable Bowel Syndrome) than men.
+Estrogen’s impact on the gut may also explain why women are more prone to irritable bowel syndrome (IBS) than men.

 Hot flashes and night sweats

-One of the most common symptoms of perimenopause is the hot flash, which goes along with the night sweats.
-Almost 80% of women who are in perimenopause or in the transition state and heading into menopause have hot flashes.
-Also, almost every woman who had chemotherapy or had surgery to remove her ovaries experience hot flashes.
+One of the most common symptoms of perimenopause is hot flashes, which often coexists with night sweats.
+Almost 80 percent of people who are in perimenopause or transitioning into menopause have hot flashes.
+Also, most women who receive chemotherapy or undergo surgery to remove their ovaries will experience hot flashes.

-It is proven that hot flashes occur as a result of low estrogen levels.
-It is represented with a strong heat that starts in the chest area and goes up to the neck and the head.
-It can last for a few minutes.
-The face is starting to sweat.
-Some women can have a faster heart rate.
+Scientists know that hot flashes occur as a result of low estrogen levels.
+Each hot flash involves a sensation of heat that starts in the chest area and travels to the neck and the head.
+It can last for a few minutes and may cause sweating.
+Some women also develop a faster heart rate during hot flashes.

-Hot flashes can happen at night.
-If it occurs while you're sleeping, they are called night sweats.
-Women who have night sweats are waking up in the morning tired.
+If a hot flash happens during sleep, they are called night sweats.
+Women who have night sweats often wake up in the morning feeling tired.

-On average, hot flashes last for about three to four minutes.
-Hot flashes can be present for a few months up to several years.
-There are several cases when women had hot flashes for 10 years.
+On average, each hot flash lasts for about three to four minutes.
+Hot flashes can occur for a few months to several years.
+In a few rare cases, some people had hot flashes for 10 years.

 - Vaginal dryness and itching